Cancel

 Hong Kong impression

 Hong Kong is a densely populated global financial center that – through a combination of low taxes and an international financial market – has established one of the strongest economies in the world relative to its size.
-As a result of a history of both British and Chinese colonial rule, the region’s two official languages are English and Chinese, making for a unique mix of dialects and cultures.
-This blend of east and west also permeates the region’s architecture, where towering skyscrapers (Hong Kong has more than anywhere else in the world) stand side-by-side with British- and Chinese-style structures.
+As a result of a history of both British and Chinese influence, the region’s two official languages are English and Chinese, making for a unique mix of dialects and cultures.
+This blend of East and West also permeates the region’s architecture, where towering skyscrapers (Hong Kong has more than anywhere else in the world) stand side-by-side with British- and Chinese-style structures.

 In general, each one of Hong Kong’s universities has a primary language of instruction which is either Chinese or English.
 However, no matter the language, the region’s universities are world-class and appear in the top 100 universities worldwide.
 It certainly makes Hong Kong one of the most appealing places to study in the world: a destination that can offer a plethora of English-language programs, world-renowned universities, and access to the fastest-growing economy in the world.